VRClassNUAC14/NAUC_VR_Class/README.md

 - ExplodeScript.pdf: meant to be printed prior to class.
 One per student
 - OnTriggerExplode.txt: meant to be copied and pasted for the teacher.

-## Session 6: Block Slicer 1: Import A Song
+## Lesson 6: Block Slicer 1: Import A Song
 Students will be introduced to Block Slicer project.
 They can choose a song on youtube*, convert it to mp3, and import it into the project.

 Block Slicer Overview, Script Description, Import A Song, Level Design: https://youtu.be/sKdPo2XSR9I

-## Session 7: Block Slicer 2: Import Assets
+## Lesson 7: Block Slicer 2: Import Assets
 Students continue the Block Slicer project, adding assets into the game to fit their theme.

 https://youtu.be/q5ejxITvEh8?si=KGsG8_Xfnx2bWijT

-## Session 8: Block Slicer Finale: Shocase
+## Lesson 8: Block Slicer Finale: Shocase
 The first half of the project is wrapping up the game.
 The second half is testing and providing feedback to each other's games.

 I suggest providing each station with a notepad and pencil for constructive feedback.